-Colorectal cancer.
-Smoking increases the risk of colorectal cancer and aggressive colon polyps, which are considered precursors to colon cancer.
+Colorectal cancer: Smoking increases the risk of colorectal cancer and aggressive colon polyps, which are considered precursors to colon cancer.
 Cigarette smoking is also a known risk factor for pancreatic and gastric cancers.

-Hepatitis and Cirrhosis.
-Smoking is linked to increased liver scarring (cirrhosis) from excessive drinking or chronic hepatitis B or C viruses.
+Hepatitis and Cirrhosis: Smoking is linked to increased liver scarring (cirrhosis) from excessive drinking or chronic hepatitis B or C viruses.

 Smoking and Other Types of Cancer

-Bladder Cancer.
-Smoking is the single biggest risk factor for bladder cancer, which is diagnosed in about 70,000 Americans each year.
+Bladder Cancer: Smoking is the single biggest risk factor for bladder cancer, which is diagnosed in about 70,000 Americans each year.
 The risk of bladder cancer among smokers may be even higher than was once thought.
-Current smokers are four times as likely to get the disease than non-smokers, and former smokers face double the risk of bladder cancer.
+Current smokers are four times as likely to get the disease as non-smokers, and former smokers face double the risk of bladder cancer.
 Both female and male smokers face similar odds of getting bladder cancer.